How to Wash a Comforter in a few Easy Steps

 Step 1: Read the Comforter’s Care Label

 Before you decide to use your washing machine, check the care label to see the manufacturer’s cleaning instructions.
-Some materials, such as wool or silk, can be damaged or shrink in the washer, and are best left to the professionals.
+Some materials, such as wool or silk, can be damaged in the washer, and are best left to the professionals.

 If the label gives you the okay to machine-wash, be sure to follow any specific instructions, such as using cold water or a specific cycle.
 While a comforter’s care label should provide information, the next steps for how to wash a comforter will apply to most fabrics and fills.